Party4Bread/URMQTT/docs/references/index.rst

 References
 ==========

-Reference documentation for aMQTT console scripts and programming API.
+Reference documentation for urmqtt console scripts and programming API.

 Console scripts
 ---------------

-* :doc:`amqtt_pub` : MQTT client for publishing messages to a broker
+* :doc:`urmqtt_pub` : MQTT client for publishing messages to a broker
-* :doc:`amqtt_sub` : MQTT client for subscribing to a topics and retrieved published messages
+* :doc:`urmqtt_sub` : MQTT client for subscribing to a topics and retrieved published messages
-* :doc:`amqtt` : Autonomous MQTT broker
+* :doc:`urmqtt` : Autonomous MQTT broker

 Programming API
 ---------------